George Collier: Later years

 Collier took the opportunity of his time ashore to embark on a career in politics.
 He was elected as Member of Parliament for Honiton in 1784, but returned to sea in 1790 with the Spanish armament.
-He commanded the 98-gun until his promotion to rear-admiral in February 1793.
-He was further promoted to vice-admiral of the blue on 12 July 1794, and received an appointment as Commander-in-Chief, The Nore in January 1795.
+He commanded the 98-gun until his promotion to Rear-Admiral of the Red on 1 February 1793.
+Collier was promoted again to Vice-Admiral of the Blue on 12 July 1794, and received an appointment as Commander-in-Chief, The Nore in January 1795.
 He only held the post for a few weeks before being forced to resign it due to ill health.
-Vice-Admiral George Collier died in London on 6 April 1795.
+Collier died in London on 6 April 1795.

 Family and other achievements

 Collier had married twice during his lifetime, once in 1763 to Christina Gwyn, with whom he had a son; and again in 1781 to Elizabeth Fryer, with whom he had two daughters and four sons.
 Two of these sons went into the army, the other two followed their father into the Navy.
 One son was Francis Augustus Collier, who like his father achieved flag rank.
 Sir George had written a stage version of Beauty and the Beast prior to the American War of Independence, entitled Selima and Asor.
 It was performed at Drury Lane in 1776, and received favourable reviews.
 He had also written an account of his visits to Paris and Brussels in the summer of 1773, which were published by his granddaughter in 1885 under the title France on the Eve of the Great Revolution.